AUTOMOBILE ACCIDENTS

 • An injury or impairment of a non-permanent nature which prevents you performing your usual and customary daily activities for not less than ninety (90) days during the one hundred and eighty days (180) immediately following the accident.

-***For more information, you can refer to the official New York State website: No-Fault Notice of Accident Requirement
+*** IMPORTANT NOTE: New York State No-Fault regulations require you to file a claim within 30 days of your accident.
+For more information, you can refer to the official New York State website: No-Fault Notice of Accident Requirement